St Kilda,Victoria

 1857 Etloe Hall identified in St Kilda Rates book and also described as being next door to the house owned by Lampierre in Coopers Vol 1.

-1873 J Vardy WW3 Number 115 owned by J MacKenzie Outline of house now largely formed.
+1873 J Vardy WW3 Number 115 owned by J MacKenzie.
+Outline of house now largely formed.

-Architect Reed & Barnes
+Reed & Barnes

-History: Euro-Reko was built in 1866, as the residence of Peter Davis, a Melbourne councillor and mayor of Melbourne from 1856 to 1857.
+Euro-Reko was built in 1866 as the residence of Peter Davis, a Melbourne councillor and mayor of Melbourne from 1856 to 1857.
 Davis’ company, Peter Davis & Co. owned a 192,000-acre pastoral lease in NSW, called Naradhan East Station.
 Davis was also the director of the Commercial Bank of Australia and the president of the Fourth Victoria Building Society.
-After Davis died, his three sons continued to live at the property, with one of them (Alfred Davis, St Kilda councillor) still recorded as living in the house in 1910.
+After Davis died, his three sons continued to live at the property, with one of them (Alfred Davis, a St Kilda councillor) still recorded as living in the house in 1910.

 MMDB Entry 932

 Raggatt St Kilda pg 65-66 Refers to Argus 21-12-1865 R&B Tenders for residence for P Davis.Adjoins Invernon.
-First house in the colony to be built in the Lombardic styler of red and white pressed bricks.
+First house in the colony to be built in the Lombardic style of red and white pressed bricks.

 Cooper Vol 1 History of St Kilda page 280 reference Mrs E M McMicking'Memories of Early St Kilda" (nee Germain Nicholson (father?)..
 Her extensive recollections of St Kilda state that the name Euro-reka meaning St Kilda (Sic); was given to the house in Burnett Street by owner by Mr Davis.